 Please let us introduce some of the main members of our team.

-A founding member of Irish Gap Year, Ryan has been involved in outdoor education for the past 12 years and has worked in both management & delivery capacities extensively in America, Ireland, New Zealand and Norway.
-Ryan is an avid outdoor enthusiast, adventurer and musician and holds graduate degrees in both Literature and American Studies from The University of Canterbury in Christchurch, New Zealand.
+Ryan brings over a decade of educational and outdoor knowledge to the team.
+He has taught outdoor education and worked in management capacities in Ireland, America, Norway and New Zealand and holds degrees in both literature and American Studies from University of Canterbury in Christchurch, New Zealand.

-Killian is a founding member of Irish Gap Year.
+Killian is a director of Irish Gap Year.
 He is from the town of Bundoran in County Donegal, on the north-western seaboard of Ireland.
 After completing an honours degree in Construction Engineering from University of Ulster Jordanstown he worked with DELL Computers for a number of years.

 However, his passion for outdoor sports and life on the west coast of Ireland brought him back home to set up an adventure tourism company with his wife Mary.
-Their company, TurfnSurf Tours have been providing adventure activities tours to tourists since 2006.
+Their company, which they sold in 2019 was called TurfnSurf Tours and provided adventure activities tours to tourists since 2006.
 His work has included providing activities and volunteer support to local community groups such as the Neighbourhood Youth Project (NYP).

 In recent years Killian has conducted and managed, government funded, educational courses for unemployed youth to train to become a Surf Instructors and Beach Lifeguards.

 Killian has had a lifetime interest in water-sports and rescue services related to the sea.
 He has been a pool and beach lifeguard for many years and is currently a volunteer crew member of the Bundoran RNLI Lifeboat.